11 Best Growth ETFs to Buy in 2026

 • Watch out for the year’s hottest funds: The best-performing funds each year usually don’t stick around.
 Many investors look at only recent returns and rush in to buy.
 But the fund has already run up and can’t repeat the great performance again the next year.
 Instead, stick to funds with strong performances year after year.

 One of the best things about ETFs is the ability to build wealth over time without needing to do the heavy analysis that’s required to invest in individual stocks.
-Literally anyone can take advantage of ETFs to build wealth, and legendary investor Warren Buffett has long advised investors to take a long-term buy-and-hold approach using index funds.
+Literally anyone can use ETFs to build wealth, and legendary investor Warren Buffett has long advised investors to adopt a long-term buy-and-hold approach with index funds.

 Regards,